uprev-mrt/PolyPacket/README.md

 ## Protocol Generation

 Protocols are generated using XML.
-The messaging structure is made up 3 entity types:
+The messaging structure is made up 4 entity types:

 * Field
 * Packet
 * Val
+* Struct

 ## Fields
  A field is a data object within a message